SwiftThemes/EAA/assets/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A very simple, complete and easy to use ads and scripts manager with well thought out ad placements that will easily double your revenue.
+A very simple, complete and easy to use ads and scripts manager with well thought out ad placements that will easily double your ad revenue.

 == Description ==